50 Secrets to Live to 100

 Olive oil, veggies, fruits, nuts, seafood and a moderate amount of wine and cheese—we've all heard the Mediterranean diet is the secret to a longer life.
 In fact, numerous studies have linked the diet to improving brain health and function, lower risk of cancer and other diseases.

 The Rx: Now it's time you tried it.
 Eat almonds, hummus, wild salmon, garlic, lemon, quinoa, cauliflower, chia seeds and olives frequently.
 Eat eggs, Skyr, and chicken moderately.
 And eat red meat rarely.
 Avoid entirely the packaged, processed, store-bought items that are loaded with additives.

 Gene variants found in centenarians have been linked to their longer lives.
 A healthy lifestyle can help people live into old age, but these genes help maintain basic maintenance and function of the body's cells in individuals of advanced age, in their 80s and beyond.

-The Remedy Rx: You can't outrun genetics but you can learn about yours.
+The Rx: You can't outrun genetics but you can learn about yours.
 Consider taking a DNA test, in which you'll learn about your proclivity to certain diseases.

 …or Try the Japanese Art of Eating

 Japan is doing something right!
 It currently holds the title of longest life span, according to the World Health Organization.
 This may have something to do with the size of their plates.
 When it comes to diet, the Japanese tend to eat smaller portions—specifically the size of a salad plate—and don't overstuff themselves.
 Centenarians studied in Okinawa stop eating when they are 80 percent full.
 They also tend to live seven years longer than Americans, according to a study, and have fewer cases of heart disease and cancer.

 The Rx: Experiment with the 80% rule.
 Or at the very least, don't keep eating when you feel full.